 5. What historical event would you like to see depicted in a movie?

-Well firstly, I want to see a law past that says that all movies depicting historical events have to be 100% factual or they don't get released.
+Well firstly, I want to see a law passed that says that all movies depicting historical events have to be 100% factual or they don't get released.
 I'd like to see a film about Yoshio Yamakawa, 87 and Tsuzuki Nakauchi 85 who hid on the island of Mindanao (600 miles from Manila) for 60 years believing that the Second World War was still going on.

 6. You can visit the set of one upcoming movie, which one would you visit and why?